 As a borrower, it’s important to understand your car repossession rights.
 Laws protecting borrowers vary from state to state and can be difficult to understand.
 If you are interested in refinancing or reinstating your loan, filing for bankruptcy, or you’re facing legal action, call an experienced legal professional to inform you of your rights as a borrower.
 They can also give you expert advice on how to legally protect your assets and even defend you against wrongful repossession.

 Right of Redemption

 Under Kentucky law, you can reclaim a repossessed car up until the repossession company decides to sell the car.
-This means that if your car was repossessed and you reinstated your car loan before the car was sold, you could get your car back from the repossession agency.
+Suppose the company repossessed your car and you reinstated the loan before they sold the car.
+You could get your car back from the repossession agency.
 It may be difficult to catch up on late payments and cover repossession costs on short notice, but it allows you to recover your repossessed vehicle.

 Contact O’Bryan Law Offices Today to Save Your Car

 The easiest way to avoid repossession is to pay the outstanding loan amount, but that’s not always possible.
 Our law firm is proud to offer assistance to those facing repossession or who are unable to pay their monthly loan payment due to financial hardship or other unforeseen circumstances.